 OD 751 Leading and Managing Your Ministry.
 Leadership is made of a thousand good decisions.
 Leadership is what the leader does.
 Living in an era of high expectations the leader must understand the context of leadership, the approaches to church leadership and how to turn leadership goals into everyday practice.
 Special focus will be on the leader in context – how to lead in a specific church at a specific time.

 OD 755 Managing Conflict.
 This course relates theory about conflict, between persons, within communities, and among organizations, to the life of the church.
 Such issues as the nature of human differences, the constructive values and uses of conflict, the biblical and the theological understanding of conflict, styles of conflict management, and organizational handling of conflict will be considered.
 A theory of conflict reduction will be presented.
 Staff conflict will be particularly emphasized.
 In addition to considering the above issues, participants will have the opportunity to reflect on their own styles of conflict, analyze based on actual situations from students’ ministries.

-PM 708 Theology for Preaching.
+PM 708 Theology and Practice of Preaching.
 How is Christian preaching a theological endeavor?
 This course will focus upon a theology of preaching – how does Christian theology empower, authorize, and sustain Christian proclamation?
 There will also be consideration of the function of our theologies in preaching.
 How do our claims about God inform and give substance to our sermons?
-(8 units only)